trisulnsm/dinodoc/trisuldocs/docs/ag/install/doinstall.md

 ## Distributed Install

-The default installation and the free license allows you to put all componments on a single server.
-Once you wish to scale up, you can deploy a number of trisul-probe’s reporting to one of more trisul-hub nodes.
+The default installation and the free license allows you to put all components on a single server.
+Once you wish to scale up, you can deploy a number of trisul-probe’s reporting to one or more trisul-hub nodes.
 The rules are :

 1. trisul-hub and webtrisul should be installed on one machine
 2. Multiple trisul-probes can be installed